 - Policy compliance of RPA should be given high importance.

 [Related Article: RPA vs Selenium]

 Some of the real-time uses of RPA are given below.

 - Revenue forecasting: Revenue forecasting helps in studying the figures of the business in the current situation and predicting the future of the same in terms of finances, shares, and stature in the market.
 RPA has a big role to play here.
 RPA can automate the process of observing the numbers in the business and draw an estimated graph that would depict the future accurately and effectively.

-- Data Migration: RPA has enabled data migration directly without using the traditional means like document, spreadsheets or other source data files.
+- Data Migration: RPA has enabled data migration directly without using traditional means like documents, spreadsheets, or other source data files.
 The automation helps in an efficient and effective data transfer, helping the business to move systems with more conviction.
-RPA data migration enhances the data quality, strengthens data correctness, expand data availability and enhances data consistency.
+RPA data migration enhances data quality, strengthens data correctness, expands data availability, and enhances data consistency.

 - Automated Report Generation: This is by far the most repetitive and manually exhausting work in an organization.
 Generating a precise report with exact data is the challenge.
-However, RPA is used in automating the data extraction to produce timely, accurate and effective reports.
+However, RPA is used in automated data extraction to produce timely, accurate, and effective reports.

 - 'Virtual' System Integration: In this system, the automation system helps in data transfer btw the disparate and legacy systems by connecting them at user interface levels, instead of developing a whole infrastructure for the data.

 - Perform Multiple Tasks: While humans can fail in performing multiple tasks efficiently, machines never do.
 In order to improve the efficiency of doing tasks and also to do many at once, automation is implemented.

 - Performing high-volume repeated tasks: Robotic automation helps in conducting high-volume repeated data efficiently.
 A multitude of repetitive tasks can be performed with high accuracy and ease within less amount of time.